 This all sounds great, but you may still be wondering, “Is Tails safe to use?”
 Tails is far safer than the typical operating system, but it is not foolproof.
 There are various ways bad guys can get around the protections built into Tails.
 Here is a detailed explanation of Tails’ security limitations.

 Watch the following video for a more detailed introduction to Tails:

-One of the great things about Tails is that you can create your own Tails USB Stick or DVD and try it for yourself.
+One of the great things about Tails is that you can create your own Tails USB Stick or DVD and try it yourself.
 And since it is free software, all it will cost you is the USB Stick or DVD you install it on.

-We do encourage you to create your own Tails System by following the instructions on the Download and Install Tails page that applies to your situation.
+We encourage you to create your own Tails System by following the instructions on the Download and Install Tails page that applies to your situation.

 Once we’re done, you’ll be able to see for yourself how Tails and its included software work.

 - Download and verify Tails